Chronic Pain Claims

 Keys to a Successful Fibromyalgia and Chronic Pain Claim

 The key to a successful chronic pain case is credibility.
 If you present as a truthful witness when speaking about your pain symptoms, you will be perceived as credible and someone who should be believed.
-The insurance company will try and challenge your credibility by conducting video surveillance to determine your activity level.
+The insurance company may try and challenge your credibility by conducting video surveillance to determine your activity level.
 They will often try and access your Facebook page to gather evidence.